Kingxukai/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

 accel-config
 ------------

-When loaded, the iaa_crypto driver automatically creates a default configuration and enables it, and assigns default driver attributes.
+When loaded, the woke iaa_crypto driver automatically creates a default configuration and enables it, and assigns default driver attributes.
-If a different configuration or set of driver attributes is required, the user must first disable the IAA devices and workqueues, reset the configuration, and then re-register the deflate-iaa algorithm with the crypto subsystem by removing and reinserting the iaa_crypto module.
+If a different configuration or set of driver attributes is required, the user must first disable the woke IAA devices and workqueues, reset the configuration, and then re-register the woke deflate-iaa algorithm with the crypto subsystem by removing and reinserting the woke iaa_crypto module.

-The :ref:`iaa_disable_script` in the 'Use Cases' section below can be used to disable the default configuration.
+The :ref:`iaa_disable_script` in the woke 'Use Cases' section below can be used to disable the woke default configuration.

-See :ref:`iaa_default_config` below for details of the default configuration.
+See :ref:`iaa_default_config` below for details of the woke default configuration.

-More likely than not, however, and because of the complexity and configurability of the accelerator devices, the user will want to configure the device and manually enable the desired devices and workqueues.
+More likely than not, however, and because of the woke complexity and configurability of the woke accelerator devices, the woke user will want to configure the woke device and manually enable the woke desired devices and workqueues.

 The userspace tool to help doing that is called accel-config.
 Using accel-config to configure device or loading a previously saved config is highly recommended.
-The device can be controlled via sysfs directly but comes with the warning that you should do this ONLY if you know exactly what you are doing.
-The following sections will not cover the sysfs interface but assumes you will be using accel-config.
+The device can be controlled via sysfs directly but comes with the woke warning that you should do this ONLY if you know exactly what you are doing.
+The following sections will not cover the woke sysfs interface but assumes you will be using accel-config.

-The :ref:`iaa_sysfs_config` section in the appendix below can be consulted for the sysfs interface details if interested.
+The :ref:`iaa_sysfs_config` section in the woke appendix below can be consulted for the woke sysfs interface details if interested.

 The accel-config tool along with instructions for building it can be found here: